Collocations Related to Work

 Meaning: to fill in a form in order to ask for a job.

-- If you want to apply for a job, I know a very good website with lots of good jobs.
+- If you want to apply for a job, I know an excellent website with many good opportunities.

 - Lisa applied for a job at her alma mater.
 She wants to teach Biology there.